franz-net/hold-my-spot/README.md

 ### Current Gaps and Issues:
 * Missing feedback after some actions like, check in, or errors with duplicate entries
 * Field validation
+* Allow anonymous users to finish registering
+* Stop registrations when capacity has been reached

 ### Roadmap
 There are many features and cosmetic things to fix:
+* Create a nice unique logo
 * JavaScript http requests to enhance interactivity
 * Email notifications using mail gun and flask-mail
 * many more to come...